efdevcon/devcon-website/src/content/faq/en/how-do-i-get-a-press-card.md

 ---
-title: How do I get a press card?
+title: How do I get a press pass?
 category: general
 order: 4
 ---